 The frame is constructed of bonded, anodized 6000-series aluminum, with lugs that were cut in Vancouver, WA, using our proprietary modular construction system.
-For the rider, the geometry is super-versatile and could be considered ‘recreational’ for it’s slightly laid-back angles and longer chainstays.
-It would be a great commuter, daily rider, event bike, winter beast, or distance bike.
-Drawing on our Portland, Oregon heritage, there's ample clearance for fenders, and the frame is designed for long-reach brakes to simplify fender mounting and allow wider tires.
+We designed the frame to be a super-versatile 'sport' geometry with slightly laid-back angles and longer chainstays.
+It would be a great commuter, daily rider, event bike, winter beast or distance bike.
+Drawing on our Portland, Oregon heritage, there's ample clearance for fenders.
 For this frame, we took advantage of local laser-engravers to apply all of the frame graphics.
 The combination of lasers and anodized aluminum creates a graphic that's virtually indestructible.

 Color and Finish

 For the color scheme, we went with a very minimalist "Space Gray" anodizing for the majority of the frame, accented with red color hits at the head-spacer and rear brake bridge.
 The tubes and lugs are all hand-textured before anodizing to create interplays of light.

 Our CNC'd lugs and dropouts offer incredibly high build tolerances.